ariefzuhri/Waqtu/README.md

 - Properly hidden the database connection notification when there was no Internet connection

 **Version 1.4.0 – 26/05/2019**
-- Corrected the issue with the current prayer time detection by adding the case for the late isyak when the current time > midnight but the current time < the imsak time
+- Corrected the issue with the current prayer time detection by adding the case for the late isya when the current time > midnight but the current time < the imsak time
 - Applied the Chameleon Rainmeter plugin to blend the styles seamlessly with the current desktop wallpaper

 **Version 1.3.0 – 25/05/2019**